International Society for Third-Sector Research: Leadership

-The ISTR leadership team is run by a 15-member board of directors that is “staffed by an Executive Director, Margery Daniels, and a Program Assistant”.
-Additionally, there are “three ex officio members, including the past president, the Editor of Voluntas, and the liaison to Johns Hopkins University, the host institution for ISTR”.
+The ISTR leadership team is run by a 15-member board of directors that is staffed by an Executive Director, Megan Haddock, and two staff members.

 Regional networks

 ISTR is composed of five regional networks.
 These include: Africa Regional Network, Asia Pacific Regional Network, European Regional Network, Latin American and the Caribbean Network, and Post Soviet Regional Network.

 International conferences

 Every two years ISTR holds a conference in a different country to bring together members to discuss new research in the third sector and promote.
 ISTR has had 12 of these international conferences with the most recent one being held in Stockholm, Sweden in 2016.
 A list of the locations of previous conferences is given below.